Mow Your Own Lawn

 It was for real too high.

-So, I managed to stumble home and soak my aching tweener joints in a hot bath.
+So I stumbled home and soaked my aching tweener joints in a hot bath.
+No harm, no foul.

 Unless you consider the artificial joint I now have in my neck as both harm AND foul.

-And here’s the real rub… after that jump, the problem was, I was still really angry.
+And here’s the real rub… after that jump I was still really angry.

 And I don’t think it was because I didn’t land the jump.

-That tree bridge was for me a necessary conduit for the emotions I was afraid to feel…somehow giving me the release, the courage and the confidence I needed to face whatever came my way.
+Those bravery tests were for me a necessary conduit for the emotions that weren’t safe to access…somehow giving me the release, the courage and the confidence I needed to face whatever came my way.
 But there came a day – that day – when my emotions just got too big for the tree bridge.
-There wasn’t a way anymore to physically prove to myself that I was capable of handling the cascade of feelings pouring over me.
+There wasn’t a way anymore to physically prove to myself that I was capable of handling the feelings churning inside of me.
+I couldn’t handle the height required to do that.

 That was a hard place to be.
 Honestly, I’m not sure how I managed it.